cs-wangbo/cs-wangbo.github.io/_pages/about.md

   - /about.html
 ---

-Dr. Bo Wang is a PHD from College of Computer Science and Electronic Engineering, Hunan University.
+Bo Wang is currently a assistant professor at Zhengzhou University.
+He received his Ph.D degree in Computer Science from Hunan University in 2025 and has been a visiting student at Nanyang Technological University from 2024 to 2025, under the supervision of Prof. Chee Keong KWOH.

 ## RESEARCH FOCUS